-SELF-BUILD DWELLING NEAR TRURO.
-Having received planning permission in 2016 the new self-build oak framed dwelling is under construction on its secluded wooded site with views over Truro River.
-The building design evolved through close collaboration between architect, client and the green oak carpentry company and incorporates characteristic features of Cornish vernacular architecture with a light and spacious modern interior that shows off the beauty of the oak frame structure.
+SELF-BUILD OAK FRAMED DWELLING NEAR TRURO.
+The new self-build oak framed dwelling is under construction on its secluded wooded site with views over Truro River.
+The building design evolved through close collaboration between architect, client and the green oak carpentry company, and incorporates characteristic features of Cornish vernacular architecture with a light and spacious modern interior, that shows off the beauty of the oak frame structure.
 (1506)

 APARTMENT BUILDING, PORT GAVERNE, PORT ISAAC.
 1-bed open plan apartment serving as owner's accommodation for a complex of holiday units.
 The apartment sits over a ground floor store room with a lean-to boiler house.
 An enclosed balcony provides a sitting out area from where to enjoy fresh air and a view of the sea.
 The building forms a new wing to the adjacent two storey building used for holiday accommodation, but with its own distinctive style (1504).